michielmulders/bigchaindb-crypto-conditions-javascript/README.md

-# nodejs-code-base
-Node JS Code Base with Jest Testing
+# Crypto Conditions with BigchainDB